intel/nauta/docs/user-guide/actions/inference_testing.md

 # Evaluating Experiments with Inference Testing

-Nauta provides you with the ability to test your trained model using TensorFlow Serving and OpenVino Model Server (OVMS).
-OVMS is an OpenVino serving component intended to provide hosting for the OpenVino inference runtime.
+Nauta provides you with the ability to test your trained model using TensorFlow Serving and OpenVINO Model Server (OVMS).
+OVMS is an OpenVINO serving component intended to provide hosting for the OpenVINO inference runtime.

 For guidance on using _Inference Testing_ to evaluate an experiment, refer to the topics shown below.